 Mini networks that extend the conversation (NPR) or make it easier to find other rabidly loyal product fans (Harley-Davidson) may hold a niche for some firms.
 And Ning is a neat way for specialized groups to quickly form in a secure environment that's all their own (it's just us, no "creepy friends" from the other networks).
 While every market has a place for its niches, none of these will grow to compete with the dominant social networks.
+Even Google, which has tremendous assets in search capability, Gmail, and other potential distribution channels to leverage in its Google+ effort, hasn't come close to matching Facebook's lead.
 The value isn't in the technology; it's in what the technology has created over time.
 For Facebook, it's a huge user base that (for now at least) is not going anywhere else.

-8.3 The Social Graph 285
+8.3 The Social Graph 296

-- The social graph expresses the connections between individuals and organizations. - Trust created through user verification and friend approval requiring both parties to consent encouraged Facebook users to share more and helped the firm establish a stronger social graph than MySpace or other social networking rivals. - Facebook's key resources for competitive advantage are network effects and switching costs.
+- The social graph expresses the connections between individuals and organizations. - Trust created through user verification and friend approval requiring both parties to consent encouraged Facebook users to share more and helped the firm establish a stronger social graph than other social networking rivals. - Facebook's key resources for competitive advantage are network effects and switching costs.
 These resources make it extremely difficult for copycat firms to steal market share from Facebook.